jeremynoesen/AISpongeLite/README.md

 The available sound effects are steel sting, boowomp, vibe link (b), disgusting fog horn, "My leg!", "Oh brother this guy stinks!", "You what?", and the dolphin censor sound.
 One of these is chosen at random to play at a random point per episode.
-The beginning of every episode begins with the bubbles transition sound.
+Every episode begins with the bubbles transition sound.
+Every episode also has background ambiance that can be either underwater sounds or night crickets, with a chance of rain sounds on top of that.

 ### Random Events